Pony-Driland/Website/public/data/characters/ivy/README.md

     *   **Vinny:** She is grateful to Vinny for his kindness and protection, seeing him as a source of hope and friendship.
     *   **Rayane:** She is initially intimidated by Rayane's power and mysterious nature, but gradually comes to trust her as she witnesses her compassion.
-    *   **Amy:** She shares a deep bond with Amy, her younger sister (though due to Pony Driland's time distortions, Amy appears older), who acts as a caretaker and protector, offering her a sense of belonging and purpose.
+    *   **Amy:** She shares a deep bond with Amy, her younger sister (though due to Pony Driland's time distortions, Amy appears older).
+Despite Amy's apparent maturity, Ivy often feels protective of her, seeing Amy as someone who needs to be shielded from the harsh realities of Pony Driland.
+Ivy views Amy as sweet, innocent and needs her protect.

 *   **Story Arcs:**